paccanarolab/LI-DTI/README.md

   <img src="images/model_figure2026.jpg" alt="LI-DTI model architecture" width="700">
 </p>

-# Requeriments
+# Requirements
-The code was originally developed in MATLAB and has been revised to run also in GNU Octave, allowing the experiments to be executed without requiring a MATLAB license.
+We provide both the original MATLAB implementation and a GNU Octave-compatible implementation.
+The MATLAB version was used for the main experiments reported in the manuscript, while the GNU Octave version is provided to improve accessibility.
+Because MATLAB and GNU Octave may use different numerical solvers and library implementations, minor numerical differences can occur between the two versions.
+These differences do not affect the overall conclusions of the study.

 - MATLAB (R2018a or later recommended).
 - Required Toolboxes:
   - Statistics and Machine Learning